-- 1. The property has design value or physical value because it: - i. is a rare, unique, representative or early example of a style, type, expression, material or construction method: - The subject property does not meet this criterion. - The subject property was built between 1950 and 1953 and is therefore not considered to be an early example of Victory Housing.
-While the residence has several features of these types of houses: its small size, sizable yard, small sash windows, and off-centre entryway, it is not considered to be a robust example of this type of style.
-Moreover, Victory Houses are a common typology within the City of Toronto, with several more intact and representative examples of this mid-twentieth century house and streetscape in the City. - ii. displays a high degree of craftsmanship or artistic merit: - The subject property does not meet this criterion. - The residence on the property uses common building materials and design elements that are common to the City of Toronto and does not display a high degree of craftsmanship or artistic merit. - iii. demonstrates a high degree of technical or scientific achievement: - The subject property does not meet this criterion. - The residence does not demonstrate a high degree of technical or scientific achievement.
+- 1. The property has design value or physical value because it: - i. is a rare, unique, representative or early example of a style, type, expression, material or construction method: - The subject property does not meet this criterion. - The subject property at 324 Morningside Avenue was built between 1947 and 1950, roughly in the middle of the Victory Housing period.
+While the residence has several features of these types of houses: its simple design, small size, and sizable yard, it has been altered with new windows, cladding, and a large addition.
+Moreover, Victory Houses are a common typology within the City of Toronto, with several more intact and representative examples of this mid-twentieth-century house and streetscape in the City. - ii. displays a high degree of craftsmanship or artistic merit: - The subject property does not meet this criterion. - The residence on the property uses common building materials and design elements that are common to the former Borough of Scarborough, the City of Toronto, and across Ontario and does not display a high degree of craftsmanship or artistic merit. - iii. demonstrates a high degree of technical or scientific achievement: - The subject property does not meet this criterion. - The residence does not demonstrate a high degree of technical or scientific achievement. - 2.
+The property has historical value or associative value because it: - i. has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community: - The subject property does not meet this criterion. - According to aerial photography, the residence on the subject property was built between 1947 and 1950, while under the ownership of Donald and Marjorie Wretham.
+They continued to reside in the residence for the following 50 years before transferring to new owners in the early twenty-first century.
+However, research did not reveal any significant historical associations between the various owners/occupants and the broader community.

-- 2. The property has historical value or associative value because it: - i. has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community: - The subject property does not meet this criterion. - The house was likely constructed by Lloyd and Mary Black between 1950 and 1953.
-A number of people owned the subject property in the later half of the twentieth century and first two decades of the twenty-first century.
-However, research did not reveal any significant historical associations between the various historic owners/occupants and the broader community. - ii. yields, or has the potential to yield, information that contributes to an understanding of a community or culture: - The subject property is not known to meet this criterion at this time. - There is no indication that the subject property has the potential to yield information that contributes to an understanding of a community or a culture. - iii. demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to a community: - The subject property does not meet this criterion. - The architect, builder, and designer of the residence are unknown. - 3.
+- ii. yields, or has the potential to yield, information that contributes to an understanding of a community or culture: - The subject property is not known to meet this criterion at this time. - There is no indication that the subject property has the potential to yield information that contributes to an understanding of a community or a culture. - iii. demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to a community: - The subject property does not meet this criterion. - The architect, builder, and designer of the residence are unknown. - 3.
 The property has contextual value because it: - i. is important in defining, maintaining or supporting the character of an area: - The subject property does not meet this criterion. - The subject property is located on the west side of Morningside Avenue in the former Borough of Scarborough in the City of Toronto.
 The property is within a suburban context that came into being during Scarborough's mid-twentieth century suburban development boom.
 The subject property is one of many similar residences along this stretch of Morningside Avenue and the surrounding side streets and is not considered to be individually important in defining, maintaining, or supporting the character of the area.
 Furthermore, many of the houses along Morningside Avenue that were constructed during this period have been added to or otherwise altered since their construction and a number have been replaced entirely.
 Also detracting from the original context is that Morningside Avenue has been considerably widened since the post-war development period and sidewalks have been added, which has significantly reduced the original lot sizes, altering the post-war character of the area.